-Furthermore, in the works that are written about the great physicist most treat the Fascism of his native country as something that was running in the background, not as a fact of twentieth century life that shaped the careers of Fermi and his fellow scientists in Italy.
+Furthermore, in the works that are written about the great physicist, most treat the Fascism of his native country as something in the background, not as a factor in twentieth century life shaping careers of Fermi and his fellow scientists in Italy.
 As a totalitarian ideology, Fascism could not and did not neglect science.
 On the positive side, Mussolini's regime allocated sums of money to Fermi's lab that provided the spadework for the atomic age.
-However, these grants worked not so much through the Fascist regime but through institutions that already existed, such as the Consiglio Nazionale delle Ricerche (CNR), and through people who had little to do with Fascism.
-When it came time for Mussolini to allocate greater funds for Fermi's research, he refused, providing a major reason for Fermi to leave the country.
-In addition, the regime misused science, for example, attempting to find a "scientific" basis for the disastrous anti-Semitic laws of 1938.
+However, these grants worked not so much through the Fascist regime but through research institutions such as the Consiglio Nazionale delle Ricerche (National Research Council, CNR, founded in 1923), and through people who were not necessarily Fascists.
+When it came time for Mussolini to allocate greater funds for Fermi's research, he foolishly refused, providing a major reason for Fermi to leave the country.
+In addition, the regime misused science, for example, attempting to find a "scientific" basis for the anti-Semitic laws of 1938, interfering with and thwarting the mission of science in its search for truth.
 Nevertheless, the regime did find ample consensus in the scientific community.
-This was particularly true during the Ethiopian War in 1935-1936 when scientists rallied to the cause when the League of Nations imposed sanctions on Italy.
-For example, between November 1 and 7, 1936, during the annual meeting of the Italian Society for the Progress of Science, held in Tripoli to celebrate the Empire, Enrico Fermi exhibited a "tireless" presence at the podium at which the officers sat.
-Even though Italian science had become integrated into the regime, Mussolini's policies would drive many Italian scientists away-chief of whom Fermi himself-alter their lives, and irrevocably change the face of Italian science.
+This was particularly true during the Ethiopian War in 1935-1936, when scientists rallied to the cause after the League of Nations imposed sanctions on Italy.
+For example, between 1 and 7 November 1936, during the annual meeting of the Italian Society for the Progress of Science - held in Tripoli to celebrate the Fascist Empire - Enrico Fermi exhibited a "tireless" presence at the podium at which the officers sat.1 Even though Italian science had become integrated into the regime, Mussolini's policies would drive many Italian scientists away-chief of whom Fermi himself-alter their lives, and irrevocably change the face of Italian science.